Motherland Party (Azerbaijan)

-The Motherland Party (Ana Vətən Partiyası, AVP) is an Azerbaijani political party established in 1990, and formally registered in 1992.
+The Motherland Party (Ana Vətən Partiyası, AVP) is a pro-government Azerbaijani political party established in 1990, and formally registered in 1992.

 History

 Early years

 Fazail Agamali took an active role in the independence movement in Azerbaijan between 1988 and 1990 and he was a prominent figure of the Azerbaijan Popular Front.
 However, a number of controversies arose between him and other movement leaders after the Black January incidents.
 The process concluded with the resignation of Fazail Agamali from the Popular Front.
 After these developments, supporters of Agamali demanded the formation of a new political party.
 Hence, on 24 November 1990 founding congress of the Motherland Party took place and Fazail Agamali elected as the chairman of the party.

 In the Cabinet

 AVP first joined an oppositional bloc of parties which was formed for the presidential elections in 1991 and after the presidential election of 1992 the party supported and joined the Government under Abulfaz Elchibey.
 Following the victory in the presidential elections in 1993 of Heydar Aliyev, the AVP also joined his government.
 Its party leader Fazail Agamali, was the Minister of Labour and Social Protection of the Population under both presidents.